polilluminato/awesome-pubdev/README.md

 *Utility libraries for a Flutter App.*

 * [device_info](https://pub.dev/packages/device_info) - Get current device information from within the Flutter application.
-* [device_preview](https://pub.dev/packages/device_preview) - Approximate how your app looks and performs on another device.
 * [json_serializable](https://pub.dev/packages/json_serializable) - Automatically generate code for converting to and from JSON by annotating Dart classes.
 * [package_info](https://pub.dev/packages/package_info) - This Flutter plugin provides an API for querying information about an application package.
 * [path_provider](https://pub.dev/packages/path_provider) - Flutter plugin for getting commonly used locations on host platform file systems, such as the temp and app data directories.